xuzhouyuan/bsds_powder/powder_client/docs/SkiersApi.md

 <a name="getSkierDayVertical"></a>
 # **getSkierDayVertical**
-> Integer getSkierDayVertical(resortID, dayID, skierID)
+> SkierVertical getSkierDayVertical(resortID, dayID, skierID)